-We've reviewed 38 monitors, and below you will find our recommendations for the best gaming monitors for a variety of needs and budgets.
-See also our recommendations for the best gaming monitors for PS4, the best curved gaming monitors, the best gaming monitors for PC and the best gaming monitors under $300.
+We've reviewed 57 monitors, and below you will find our recommendations for the best gaming monitors for a variety of needs and budgets.
+See also our recommendations for the best gaming monitors for PS4, the best gaming monitors for Xbox One, the best curved gaming monitors, and the best gaming monitors for PC.

 Overall it is a great gaming monitor that should please most people, and the large high-resolution screen is great for a variety of uses.

 If you have an older computer that can't run most games at higher resolutions, or play mainly older games that don't support higher resolutions, the BenQ Zowie XL2540 is the best 1080p gaming monitor that we have tested so far.
 The BenQ Zowie's biggest feature is the lightning fast 240 Hz refresh rate, which delivers an extremely wide VRR range when paired with a FreeSync compatible graphics card.

 Paired with the extremely low input lag, the Zowie is an excellent gaming monitor even for professional competitive gamers.
 Motion is crisp and smooth, with almost no motion blur, thanks to the extremely fast response time.
 Fast games can be further improved by enabling the XL2540's Black Frame Insertion feature.